Home | About me | Contact | What's new | Privacy | Search

 Why aren't projects worked on at night?

 Most major projects that require significant lane closures on heavily-traveled routes do have overnight work.
-Just because you see work being done during the day doesn't mean there also isn't work done at night.
-Some tasks, however, may not be done at night for safety, regulatory, or logistical reasons, or perhaps the site is near residential areas where night work might be to intrusive.
+If you're not out at night, you don't see it, but that doesn't mean it's not happening.
+And just because you see work being done during the day doesn't mean there also isn't work done at night.
+Some tasks, however, may not be done at night for safety, regulatory, or logistical reasons, or perhaps the site is near residential areas where night work might be too intrusive.
 And overnight work often has higher costs associated with it, which means that for many projects, the cost/benefit is just not there to justify it, and as mentioned in the previous topic, spending more money on one project leaves less money for other needed projects.
 Citizens generally want their government to be judicious in spending tax dollars, and this is an example of that.

 Nighttime road work in San Antonio